 16 Eglinton Crescent

 We will contact you if any additional information or documentation is needed during the processing of your application.
 Otherwise we will only be in touch once a decision has been made on your application.
-Please understand that we cannot respond to enquiries about the status of your application in the ten months after your application has been filed.
+Processing in Germany can be expected to take some time, so please refrain from enquiring about the status of your application until at eight months have passed since submitting your application.

 If you have specific questions you are welcome to contact the relevant German mission using the contact form, or contact the Federal Office of Administration directly.